jeamon/web-based-jobs-worker-service/README.md

-# jobs-worker-service
+# web-based-jobs-worker-service

-Cross-platform web & systems backend to execute multiple remote jobs from shell with possibility to specify execution timeout and fetch the result output and check one or more jobs status and stop one or more running jobs - all done from web interface.
+A go-based fast backend service to spin up and control (stop or fetch or restart or delete) multiple remote jobs (applications or shell commands) with the capabilities to specify the execution timeout and resources limitations for these jobs.
+You perform everything just from your web browser.

 * Click to watch the live [demo video](https://youtu.be/_xnINhN8MRI)